-A 2015 study from TAS Group reports that a full 2/3 of sales reps are not reaching their individual quotas.
+A study from TAS Group reports that 2/3 of sales reps are not reaching their individual quotas.

 Two-thirds.
 Not reaching quota, not making bonus, not increasing revenue.
 If you’re underachieving, the good news is – you’re not alone.
 The bad news . . . you’re not in good company.
 You’re running with the rest of the herd.

 Ever wonder why zebras all have similar stripe patterns?
-When they’re in the herd, they blend together, making it more difficult for predators to identify individuals.
+They blend together when they’re in the herd, making it more difficult for predators to identify individuals.
 For herd animals – “same” equals “safe”.

 For salespeople, “same” equals “lame”.
 As in, ineffective at getting a response, and inept at moving prospects to take action.

-[gdlr_quote align=”center” ]“A huge pet peeve of mine, the ‘Just checking in to see if you’re ready to move forward’ email.
+“A huge pet peeve of mine is the ‘Just checking in to see if you’re ready to move forward’ email.
 If you don’t know where I am in the process, you are NOT part of my decision-making process.
 It’s a Hail Mary with no real effort and no deserved response.”

 Whether they’re cold calls, cold emails, or follow-up messages – these are just not cutting it.
 Listen to what every buyer is saying – both in the responses above and in your buyers’ absence of a reply.